First cfp for stilet.digital issue 33(1), titled “Oordeel”: Judgement, aesthetics, and the political

 Another productive avenue of exploration would be to juxtapose sets of texts or authors, for example Alan Paton’s Cry, The Beloved Country (1948) and Antjie Krog’s Country of My Skull (1998); two texts that, whilst located 50 years apart, highlight how these literary giants framed, understand/understood, and wrote/thought through their self-collective conceptions of (South) Africa and (South) African variegated identity, while always explicitly situating this within national frameworks of belonging.
 Considering the lessons that might be gleaned from legal texts, especially judgments (which overtly engage judgement through judging or appraising two or more competing positions), authors are invited to treat judicial judgments as aesthetic texts.

-Statements of intent (of 300 or more words) can be sent to Siseko H Kumalo (email@example.com) and Dr Isolde de Villiers (firstname.lastname@example.org], to reach us by the end of June 2020.
-Final articles are due by March 2021, with publication in late 2021.
+Statements of intent (of 300 or more words) can be sent to Siseko H Kumalo (firstname.lastname@example.org) and Dr Isolde de Villiers (email@example.com], to reach us by the end of 2020.
+Final articles are due by the end of 2021, with publication in early 2022.